DavCisco/Export-Webex-Teams-users/README.md

-# Notes & Disclaimer
+# Notes

-1. The Webex APIs implement rate-limiting; for more than 5k users the script may hit the rate-limiting that however is fully managed by the WebexTeamsSdk library; it can take about 2 mins for the script to complete, just wait! :-)
+The Webex APIs implement rate-limiting; for more than 5k users the script may hit the rate-limiting that however is fully managed by the WebexTeamsSdk library; it can take about 2 mins for the script to complete, just wait! :-)

-2. The script is provided as is, no warranty nor support is provided.